Replit vs GitHub Codespaces: The complete comparison guide

 • Workflow automation for complex development tasks

-Tell Agent 3, "build a task management app with user authentication and email notifications," and it creates the complete application, including database schemas, API endpoints, frontend components, and deployment configuration.
-The AI tests its own work continuously, generating reports and fixing issues automatically.
+Tell Agent 4, "build a task management app with user authentication and email notifications," and it creates the complete application, including database schemas, API endpoints, frontend components, and deployment configuration.
+Agent 4 tests its own work continuously, generates reports and fixes issues automatically.
 This application-level generation goes beyond autocomplete to help you build complete solutions from high-level requirements.

 AI features available include: